tom-doerr/vim_codex/README.rst

 After installing the plugin, you need to install the openai package using ``pip3 install openai``.

-Before using the plugin, you need to add your OpenAI access information in ``~/.vim/bundle/vim_codex/python/AUTH.py``.
+Finally add your OpenAI access information in ``~/.vim/bundle/vim_codex/python/AUTH.py``.
 You can find the access information on the website__.